KaloyanTs/OOP_Project2_Dungeons_and_Dragons/documentation/markdowns/mainpage.md

 * The main character is not alone, he can lead his own party
 * The enemies are not alone, they are in a party
 * Options for different difficulty
+* Enemies can move on the map, not standing still